kugra-al/al-laravel/README.md

    - edit `DB_DATABASE`, `DB_USERNAME`, `DB_PASSWORD`
    - add field `GITHUB_TOKEN` with token as value
 - run cli cmd `php artisan migrate` to setup database tables
-- run cli cmd `php artisan serve` to run web dev server (`php artisan serve &` to run in background)
+- run cli cmd `php artisan serve` to run web dev server (`php artisan serve &` to run in background) - (for testing only, should be installed on apache/nginx eventually)
 - run cli cmd `npm run dev` to run npm dev server (`npm run dev &` to run in background)
 - navigate to web frontend (address should be shown after `php artisan serve`) and register a new account
 - run cli cmd `php artisan db:seed --class=PermissionSeeder` to create AL permissions and roles and apply admin and super-admin roles to user #1